NoamRa/sunny-notification-bot/README.md

 ### TODO

 - [x] Retry when `getWeather` fails (communicate failure to user after retries?)
-- [ ] Users
+- [x] Users
   - [x] Users can unsubscribe - completely deleting entry
-  - [ ] User can choose wether to get morning notification: none / only when sunny / every morning
+  - [x] User can choose wether to get morning notification: none / only when sunny / every morning
-  - [ ] User can choose wether to get hourly notifications: yes / no
+  - [x] User can choose wether to get hourly notifications: yes / no
   - [x] User can set their location
 - [ ] Reduce API calls using cache
+- [ ] TypeScript